 9. Copyright extends to protect derivative musical works i.e remixes

 Yes, remixes are new compositions and new sound recordings which can be protected in themselves.
 But they rely on pre-existing copyrighted material—this is why they fall under the umbrella of derivative works.
-So technically, any unofficial remix or bootleg is considered a copyright infringement.
+So technically, any unofficial remix or bootleg of an original work is considered a copyright infringement.

 But don’t fret!
 We recommend using Beatsource’s legally licensed remix library.